The Ultimate Guide to the Keto Egg Shake

 On the Egg Fast one full serving of the shake recipe equals 2 eggs, 2 tbsp fat, 2-ounce cheese(if using), and 1 serving sweetener.

-What can I use for sweetening and flavoring the Egg Shake?
+What else can I use for sweetening and flavoring the Egg Shake?

 This is the part where you can customize and make the shake a multitude of flavors!
 Any sugar-free sweeteners, syrups or flavor extracts are fine to use.